Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Point 3: Rule-Based Systems**
 - "Some orgs use rule-based systems: 'Block updates from untrusted publishers,' 'Flag updates over 500 MB,' etc."
-- "These are brittle—attackers adapt, rules need constant updating."
+- "These are brittle - attackers adapt, rules need constant updating."."
 - "And false positive rates are typically 10-20%, causing alert fatigue."

 **Point 4: Blacklisting**
-- "Many rely on blacklists—block known-bad update IDs."
+- "Many rely on blacklists - block known-bad update IDs."
 - "But this is always reactive.
 By the time an update is blacklisted, the damage is done."

 **The Gap:**